Registration Opens Jan. 1

 Juniors (1st & 2nd Grade)

 Team rosters are built around the elementary schools as girls continue to learn the fundamentals of softball.
 Volunteer parent managers guide their teams through an 18 game schedule.
 Coaches do the majority of the pitching at this level to keep all players engaged in a fun and fast paced environment.
 There are no standings or playoffs at this level.
 Players attend an Evaluation Day.
-Games are played at Lines School, Langendorf Park and Field of Dreams. **There is a play up option in this division.
+Games are played at Lines School, Langendorf Park and Fields of Dreams. **There is a play up option in this division.

 Minors (3rd & 4th Grade)

 Players are assigned to teams that are built around the elementary schools and are introduced to pitching at this level as games include both player and coach pitch innings.
-There are no walks at this division so players learn how to hit and all teammates are engaged in the fast paced action.
+There are no walks in this division so players learn how to hit and all teammates are engaged in the fast paced action.
 There are no regular season standings during the 18 to 20 game schedule.
 Players attend Evaluation Day.
 Teams compete in a post season playoff to determine the Minors division champs. **There is a play up option in this division.

 Majors (5th & 6th Grade)